 Yangjuan School faced considerable hardship and adversity–a remote location, not enough teachers, spartan facilities.
 But its record has been and continues to be outstanding.
 For several years in a row, student test scores were among the best in the entire county, at times comparing with those of the urban schools in the county town.

 When the first class graduated from Yangjuan, 11 of the 34 students tested into the Yanyuan County Nationalities Middle School, and four passed a special test for admission to the even more prestigious Prefectural Middle School in Xichang City.
 It was then that Cool Mountain was formed, and began giving scholarships to enable and encourage these students to continue with their education.
 Since then, Yangjuan graduates have continued to excel, and the numbers continuing to middle school and high school have grown each year.
 In 2011, 15 Yangjuan alumni graduated from high school, and all 15 were admitted to junior college or four-year college programs.
-The first class of three-year college programs graduated in 2014, and there have been over 20 college graduates since.
+The first class of three-year college programs graduated in 2014, and there have been over 60 college graduates since.
 These graduates are now employed as elementary and middle school teachers, local officials, and corporate office workers.
-They are the community leaders of tomorrow, and their education will continue with your support.
+The teachers among them are now nominating their own students for our Pay it Forward Scholarship Program They are the community leaders of today and tomorrow.